Longleaf Pine Restoration Program

 Thanks to grants from the National Fish and Wildlife Foundation and the U.S. Fish and Wildlife Service's Partners for Wildlife Program, the South Carolina Wildlife Federation is among the organizations working to help restore and manage longleaf pine ecosystems on lands centered around the Francis Marion National Forest, including parts of Charleston, Georgetown and Williamsburg Counties.

 The cost-share funds from these grants encourage more landowners to pursue and/or expand longleaf restoration & management efforts.
-Funds will pay for the planting of Longleaf Pine seedlings, the use of prescribed fire as an ecological improvement technique, construction of firebreaks, use of herbicides and mechanical removal of dense, undesirable plant communities, and other accepted sustainable forestry practices.
+Funds will pay for the planting of Longleaf Pine seedlings, the use of prescribed fire as an ecological improvement technique, use of herbicides and mechanical removal of dense, undesirable plant communities, and other accepted sustainable forestry practices.
 Through our landowner cost share and technical assistance program, we have already aided in the enhancement or restoration of over 10,000 acres.

 Click here for details about the Sewee Longleaf Conservation Cooperative cost-share program.